 In 1844 Lewis was sold by the MacKenzies to Sir James Matheson for £190,000.
 Matheson found an island containing just one wheeled vehicle, and set to work building roads, training islanders, establishing a daily mail service from Portree and Lochinver: and building Lews Castle on a site overlooking the harbour.
-Lews Castle is now sadly disused and crying out for a large scale hotel or other similar development.
+After a period of disuse, Lews Castle now serves as a museum and archive for the Isle of Lewis.
 The Mathesons in turn sold Lewis to Lord Leverhume in 1918, who spent some time and a lot of money trying to redevelop the island on a grand scale before giving up and turning his attentions instead to Harris.

 In 1934 air services started to Renfrew and Inverness, and during world War Two the RAF built what is now Stornoway Airport, just to the east of the town.
 Today it continues to provide links to Glasgow and Inverness, as well as with Benbecula.
 Transport by sea has also improved.
 Car ferries replaced steamers from 1973, the start of the service that now links Stornoway with Ullapool.